Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Neoclassical model of plasma

-In an axisymmetric configuration, integration along the field line for a single poloidal transit between two global maxima of \(\norm{B}\) is sufficient.
-On an irrational magnetic surface, it is sufficient to integrate along a single field line \cite[section 4.9]{d2012flux}.
-On a rational or near-rational surface in a non-axisymmetric configuration, it is necessary to integrate along multiple field lines until the surface is covered sufficiently.
+In axisymmetric configurations, integration along the field line for a single poloidal transit between two global maxima of \(\norm{B}\) is sufficient for convergence of \(\Gamma_0\).
+On irrational magnetic surfaces, it is sufficient to integrate along a single field line \cite[\S~4.9]{d2012flux}.
+On a rational or near-rational surface in non-axisymmetric configurations, it is necessary to integrate along multiple field lines until the surface is covered sufficiently.

-The effective ripple modulation amplitude \(\epsilon_{\text{eff}}\) is related to \eqref{eq:epsnoconst} as follows.
+The effective ripple modulation amplitude \(\epsilon_{\text{eff}}\) is related to \(\Gamma_0\) as follows:

-$B_0$ is a background magnetic field typically chosen to be \(\norm{B}_{\text{max}}\). $R_0$ is the average major radius of the stellarator.
-A reason $\epsilon_{\text{eff}}$ is preferred to \(\gamma\) as an optimization objective is that the latter vanishes near the magnetic axis, which reduces the ability to distinguish between good and bad configurations.
-Since $\epsilon_{\text{eff}}$ is a purely geometry-dependent term, reducing it by varying the stellarator plasma boundary can reduce the radial neoclassical loss of trapped particles.
+where $B_0$ is a background magnetic field typically chosen to be \(\norm{B}_{\text{max}}\) and $R_0$ is the average major radius of the stellarator.
+A reason $\epsilon_{\text{eff}}$ is preferred to \(\Gamma_0\) as an optimisation objective is that the latter vanishes near the magnetic axis, which reduces the ability to distinguish between good and bad configurations.
+Since $\epsilon_{\text{eff}}$ depends only on geometry, reducing it by varying the plasma boundary can reduce the radial neoclassical loss of trapped particles.